modular/modular/KGEN/utils/vscode-mojo/README.md

 Rebind the hotkey in Preferences: Open Keyboard Shortcuts > `Quick Fix...`

-## Run Mojo File
+## Run or Debug Mojo File

-The extension provides a set of actions on the top right of a Mojo file to run the active file, which by default are under a small `▶️` button up the top right of the editor:
+The extension provides a set of actions on the top-right of a Mojo file to run or debug the active file, which by default are under a small `▶️` button up the top-right of the editor:

 ![run-file](https://github.com/modularml/mojo/assets/77730378/22ef37cf-154a-430b-9ef3-427dbab411fc)

-These actions are also available in the command palette.
+These actions are also available in the command palette and under the `Mojo` submenu in the File Explorer when right-clicking on Mojo files.

-You may bind a hotkey in Preferences: Open Keyboard Shortcuts > `Mojo: Run Mojo File in Terminal`
+You may bind hotkeys to any of the actions listed here.
+For example, to bind a hotkey for the "Run Mojo File in Terminal" action, open preferences, then select `Keyboard Shortcuts > Mojo: Run Mojo File in Terminal`.

 ### Run Mojo File in Terminal

-This executes the current mojo file in a terminal that is reused by other invocations of this same action, even if they run a different file.
+This executes the current Mojo file in a terminal that is reused by other invocations of this same action, even if they run a different file.

 ### Run Mojo File in Dedicated Terminal

-This executes the current mojo file in a dedicated terminal that is reused only by subsequent runs of this very same file.
+This executes the current Mojo file in a dedicated terminal that is reused only by subsequent runs of this very same file.

+### Debug Mojo File

+This debugs the current Mojo file without creating a new terminal.
+The stdin and stdout of the new process are managed by the debugger in the Debug Console.

+### Debug Mojo File in Terminal

+This launches the current Mojo file in a new terminal and attaches the debugger to it, without the debugger interfering with the stdin and stdout of the process.
+This terminal may be reused by subsequent invocations of this action, as the editor controls this behavior.

 ## Code Formatting